Moesif/moesifdjango/README.md

 update_subscription = middleware.update_subscription(subscription)
 ```

+The `metadata` field can store any subscription-related information.
+Moesif only requires the the following fields:

+- `subscription_id`
+- `company_id`
+- `status`

+This method is a convenient helper that calls the Moesif API library.

+For more information, see [Moesif Python API reference](https://www.moesif.com/docs/api?python#update-a-subscription).

 ### Update Subscriptions in Batch
-Similar to `update_subscription`, but used to update a list of subscriptions in one batch.
-Only the `subscription_id`, `company_id`, and `status` fields are required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Python API Reference](https://www.moesif.com/docs/api?python#update-subscriptions-in-batch).
+To update a list of subscriptions in one batch, use the `update_subscriptions_batch` method.

 ```python
 middleware = MoesifMiddleware(None)